rosalesnikho/PenroseCSS/README.md

 ## Acknowledgement

-PenroseCSS uses Skeleton as a starting point, since the project was no longer being updated by the original author.
-Skeleton was created by [Dave Gamache](https://twitter.com/dhg) for a better web.
+PenroseCSS was inspired by Skeleton CSS by [Dave Gamache](https://twitter.com/dhg).